a-r-t/SER-225-Game-Platformer/docs/GameOverview/game-overview.md

 and enemy/level design and graphics were heavily influenced by the games [Super Mario World](https://www.youtube.com/watch?v=ta7ufW0Prws) and [Megaman 2](https://www.youtube.com/watch?v=vuJ8Qr-3_zg).

 The art direction was intended to create a "happy" vibe, and follows a blocky minimalistic style ~~because I am a horrible artist~~.
-The sun shines, the flowers dance, and a bright color palette is used ~~which is totally not just the Microsoft Paint default colors~~.
+The sun shines, the flowers dance, and a bright color palette is used ~~which is totally not just the result of me only using Microsoft Paint default colors~~.

 # Features